dtatut/amf-implementation/documentation/ALE.md

 1. Since the ALE file can reference a large number of clips, it is recommended that the host product presents the issues encountered during the linkage and validation process as a log.

-2. *ALE files can carry inline ASC parameters.
-In the case of ASC parameters being present in both the ALE file and the references AMF files, the behavior is undefined.*
+2. ALE files can carry inline ASC parameters.
+When using AMF with EDLs, the inline ASC parameters should be absent to avoid confusion, or ignored if present.
+If the inline parameters are present they should be identical to the ASC parameters provided by the AMF file for compatibility with systems not supporting AMF.
+However this is not a recommended practice.

-**TBD**